TheWidlarzGroup/react-native-video/docs/pages/other/debug.md

 ## Everything seems correct but content cannot be accessed

 You need to record network trace to ensure communications with server is correct.
-[Charles proxy](https://www.charlesproxy.com/) is a simple and usefull tool to sniff all http/https calls.
+[Charles proxy](https://www.charlesproxy.com/) is a simple and useful tool to sniff all http/https calls.
 With this tool you should be able to analyze what is going on with network.
-You will see all access to content and DRM, audio / vido chuncks, ...
+You will see all access to content and DRM, audio / video chunks, ...

 Then try to compare exchanges with previous tests you made.